 Getting the Job Done with Maximum Efficiency and Comfort

-Kubota says it will continue to build on its commitment to excellence with its skid steer loader line, the SSV-Series.
-The SSV-Series (the SSV65 and SSV75) brings power and versatility to Kubota’s core rental, construction and agricultural segments.
-The SSV-Series includes the 64-hp SSV65 and the 74-hp SSV75.
-Their introduction was complemented with a line of Kubota-branded attachments, including pallet forks, tillers, power rakes, augers, sweepers, snow blades and snow blowers.
+Kubota’s SSV Series brings skid steer power and versatility to the company’s core rental, construction and agricultural segments.
+The SSV Series includes the 64-hp SSV65 and the 74-hp SSV75.
+This line is complemented with a line of Kubota-branded attachments, including pallet forks, tillers, power rakes, augers, sweepers, snow blades and snowblowers.

 On a jobsite, contractors strive to minimize downtime, and the SSV Series helps to do just that.
 Kubota engineered its skid steers to be easily serviced and maintained.
 For example, the battery on the SSV models is positioned so that it is readily accessible for service and inspection.
 Oil and fuel filters are placed in easy-to-access locations where drips will not leak on electrical components during changing, and bolt-on access handles were added to the cab so they can be easily replaced if damaged.

-In addition, the large 26-gal fuel tank is located in the rear door for quick, clean and easy refueling and has enough fuel capacity to work all day.
-There’s no need to worry since the fuel tank is well protected by the solid, heavy duty door and an additional inch of void between them.
+In addition, the large 26-gal fuel tank is located in the rear door for quick, clean and easy refueling, and it has enough fuel capacity to work all day.
+The fuel tank is well protected by the solid, heavy-duty door and an additional inch of void between them.
 By taking that volume out of the engine compartment, the free space makes the daily maintenance checks less intimidating and easier to do.

 Advice to Buyers